 Hopefully we can keep this a living document so future amateur radio operators can fully appreciate the long and illustrious (and sometimes not so stellar) story of the Milwaukee Radio Amateurs' Club.
-The plan is to still try update the document every year with at least the important events of the past year (both for MRAC and the world).
+The plan is to still try update this document every year with at least the important events of the past year (both for MRAC and the world).
 With each passing year more club information is uncovered and additional articles will be added as discovered.
 If anyone has any information (or comments) on important topics as well as any information for the officer list, member list, or any other topic from our past (including the desire to write an article yourself) please contact us.
 More general electronics, radio, and technology news and history will be added to the timeline.
 This is so more people can be informed of the history and significance of technology and amateur radio's place in that history.
 Also many new hams may find this document as one of their first exposures to this information.
-From the beginning, MRAC has always been interested in the technical education of its members and hams in general.
+Over the years a lot of new hams get into the hobby to just talk.
+While there is nothing wrong with that, there is much more to the hobby.
+From the beginning, MRAC has always been interested in the education of its members and all hams in general.
+Maybe this book can help with that too.

 Something which may be noticed while reading the book.
-MRAC is not afraid to air it's occasional dirty laundry.
+MRAC is not afraid to air its occasional dirty laundry.
 The club is not about to hide or distort the truth just to make itself look good.
 Only a proud, vibrant, and professional organization can operate with full and honest disclosure.

 This book of club history is really not the whole story.
-There is also a photo album/scrapbook which currently fills 2 - 3 ring binders on paper and makes up a large slide show presentation.
-Recently, the slide show has been turned into a series of short (5-20 minute) computer videos.
+There is also a photo album/scrapbook which overflowed 2 - 3 ring binders on paper and makes up a large slide show presentation.
+Recently, the slide show has been turned into a series videos.
 At this time the videos are 99% silent, but a soundtrack of music and narration and more is high on the list for future enhancements.
-Besides the photos there are a couple of video collections of Field Day activities and even TV news coverage of a Field Day from the 1980's.
 Finally, there is a never ending project of scanning all the collected club documents (or collecting electronic versions from recent computer generated documents) from the beginning of the club to current.
-Currently there are almost 1GB of Adobe Acrobat files in the electronic archives (over 1900 files).
+Currently there is over 1GB of Adobe Acrobat files in the electronic archives (over 2000 files).
 All of this information is available to any club member or anyone interested in the club.
 We are investigating trying to get much of that information available on-line for all to access at any time.

 For a number of years the club touted itself as the oldest continuously active amateur radio club in the world.
 In recent years we have discovered information that contradicts that.
 However, while a number of clubs actually started before MRAC.
 Only a handful remain and few have remained continuously active.
 So MRAC is one of a very few of the world's oldest continuously active amateur radio clubs.
 Interestingly, as one of the newly discovered documents show, MRAC was not the first club formed in the Milwaukee area.
+The

-The Milwaukee Radio Association was formed previous to MRAC.
-That club died out during World War I and its membership was absorbed into MRAC. (maybe we should change our start date?).
+Milwaukee Radio Association was formed previous to MRAC.
+That club died out during World War I and its membership was absorbed into MRAC.
+(Maybe we should change our start date?).
 According to a letter from ARRL in 1969, MRAC at that time (50 years of affiliation) appeared to be the oldest continuously active radio club affiliated with ARRL.
 But why not read the story for yourself.